Webseite-Herunterladen-de/screenshot-capture-api-java/docs/ScreenshotApi.md

-Webseite-Herunterladen.de Screenshot Capture is a very simple but powerful screenshot API that anyone can easily use to create pixel-perfect website screenshots.
+screenshot-capture-api.com Screenshot Capture is a very simple but powerful screenshot API that anyone can easily use to create pixel-perfect website screenshots.
 It always uses a recent version of Chrome to ensure that all modern web features are fully supported and rendering is exactly as your customers would expect.

 ### Example
 ```java